Understanding HMAC

 Key Preparation

-- If shorter, it is padded with zeros.
+- If shorter, pad it with zeros.

 -